chanmyaemaung/pos-invoice-template-for-vo/README.md

 1. Install the module by using this comment `npm install`

-2. Run the module by using this comment `npm run dev`
+2. Run the module by using this comment `npm run compile:sass` to compile the scss files.

 3. Open the `index.html` file in the browser with the live server

+4. Type ngrok command `ngrok http 5555` to get the link by using the port 5555.

 ## Folder Structure